Peoria Police: Suspect fired at officers during pursuit on Valley freeway

 "The suspect entered his vehicle and at some point pointed a gun at officers from inside the vehicle," read a portion of the statement.
 "Officers initiated a pursuit, and during the pursuit, the suspect shot at officers on the freeway."

 The pursuit, according to police, went south on the I-17 and then continued west on the I-10.
-The suspect then went on Loop 202, and then left the freeway on Lower Buckeye Road.
+Lamb then went on Loop 202, and then left the freeway on Lower Buckeye Road.
 Eventually, the suspect pulled into a gas station parking lot at 67th Avenue and Buckeye Road.

 "The suspect was non-compliant upon contact," read a portion of the statement.
 "With the assistance of Phoenix Police Department and a K9 unit, the suspect was taken into custody and was transported to a local hospital for injuries sustained."